youtube/cobalt/cobalt/site/docs/reference/starboard/modules/media.md

     second higher than 15 fps.
 When the maximums are unknown, this will be set to an empty string.
 It can only be set to NULL when `codec` is kSbMediaVideoCodecNone.
-*   `bool is_key_frame`

-    Indicates whether the associated sample is a key frame (I-frame).
-Video key frames must always start with SPS and PPS NAL units.
 *   `int frame_width`

     The frame width of this sample, in pixels.
 Also could be parsed from the